ceoss/material-colorize/README.md

 ## Use the Toolkit:
 Go to http://materialcolorize.com/ to view and use all of our current tools.
 At the time of writing this, we push updates every other day.

-## Suggest Features or Sumbit Bugs:
+## Suggest Features or Submit Bugs:
 Use the issue tracker tab.
 We will be grateful for anything you submit, we don't bite!
 You can learn about mastering issues here: https://guides.github.com/features/issues/
 ### Chat: